-This fourth business comprises the Regional Airports (Rotterdam, Eindhoven and Lelystad), International Airports and other activities.
+This business area comprises the Regional Airports (Rotterdam, The Hague, Eindhoven and Lelystad), International Airports and other activities.
+Airport charges, concessions and parking charges are the main sources of revenue for the regional airports (Rotterdam, The Hague, Eindhoven and Lelystad).
 For more information on regional airports in the Netherlands and other activities, see "Description of Schiphol Nederland".